How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Adding Currency Conversion To WordPressDo you plan to set up a WordPress-based e-commerce site, or sell goods to a foreign audience?
-If so, you should probably consider providing your prospects with a currency conversion service.
+Add Currency Conversion To WordPressDo you plan to sell products online internationally?
+If so, you should probably consider providing your web visitors with a currency conversion feature.

-Currency conversion allows your site visitors to convert foreign currency transactions into their home currency when purchasing or checking out products on e-commerce sites.
-It also allows your customers to view the exact amount their card or PayPal account will be charged, expressed in their own local currency.
+Currency conversion lets your prospective customers translate international currency pricing into their local currency at the purchase or checkout stage.
+It also lets customers view the exact amount their card or PayPal account will be charged, displayed in their local currency.

-The obvious benefit of putting currency conversion on your website is that it allows your customers to see and understand pricing in foreign countries in their own home currency, and makes it easier for customers to calculate their costs and expenses.
+One advantage of adding currency conversion to your site is that it lets your customers see and understand pricing in foreign countries in their own home currency, and makes it easier for customers to work out their costs and expenses.

 Currencyr

-Currencyr is an intuitive, easy-to-use and complete currency converter WordPress plugin with a unique and attractive converter tooltip.
-It’s also free to install and use on your WordPress site.
+Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter WordPress plugin with a unique and attractive converter tooltip.
+Best of all, it’s free!

-• Supports several exchange rates providers, such as Yahoo!, Google and FoxRates
+• Supports a number of exchange rates providers, such as Yahoo!, Open Exchange Rates & FoxRates

-• Supports integration with various e-commerce plugins like WooCommerce and Easy Digital Downloads.
+• Supports integration with various e-store plugins like WooCommerce, WP-eCommerce, Shopp, and Easy Digital Downloads.

-Note: This plugin needs your server to be running PHP 5.3.0 or later.
-Do not install this plugin if you currently have an older version of PHP installed on your server.
-Alternatively, ask your webhosting company to check and upgrade your PHP.
+Important: This plugin requires your server to be running PHP 5.3.0 or later.
+Do not install this plugin if you are running an older version of PHP.
+Alternatively, ask your web hosting support team to upgrade your PHP.

-You can install the Currencyr plugin from your WP dashboard by searching for “currencyr” in the Plugins screen and clicking “Install Now” …
+You can install the plugin from your WP dashboard by typing in “currencyr” into the Plugins search field and clicking “Install Now” …

 WordPress Plugin - Currency Converter

-Once you have installed and activated the plugin, you can get to the plugin’s settings by choosing Currencyr from your WP administration menu …
+After installing and activating the plugin, you can configure the plugin’s settings by selecting Currencyr from your admin user menu …

 WP Plugin - Currency Converter